Freiberg: Location

-Freiberg is located about 31 km west-southwest of Dresden, about 31 kilometres east-northeast of Chemnitz, about 82 km southeast of Leipzig, and about 179 km south of Berlin and about 120 km northwest of Prague.
+Freiberg is located about 31 km west-southwest of Dresden, about 31 kilometres east-northeast of Chemnitz, about 82 km southeast of Leipzig, about 179 km south of Berlin, and about 120 km northwest of Prague.

 Freiberg lies on a boundary between two variants of the Upper Saxon dialect: the Southeast Meissen dialect (Südostmeißnisch) to the east and the South Meissen dialect (Südmeißnisch) to the west of the town, both belonging to the five Meissen dialects, as well as just north of the border of the dialect region of East Erzgebirgisch.

 Expansion of the town

 The nucleus of the town, the former forest village of Christiansdorf lies in the valley of the Münzbach stream.
 The unwalled town centre grew up on its two slopes and on the ridge to the west.
 This means inter alia that the roads radiating outwards east of the old main road axis (today Erbische Straße and Burgstraße running from the former Erbisch Gate (Erbischer Tor) on Postplatz to Freudenstein Castle), some of which run as far as the opposite side of the Münzbach valley, are very steep.
 The area located east of the main road axis is called Unterstadt ("Lower Town"), with its lower market or Untermarkt.
 The western area is the Oberstadt ("Upper Town") where the Obermarkt or "Upper Market" is situated.
 The town centre is surrounded by a green belt running along the old town wall.
 In the west, this belt, in which the ponds of the Kreuzteichen are set, broadens out into an area like a park.
-Just north of the town centre, is Freudenstein Castle as well as the remnants of the town wall with several wall towers and Schlüsselteich pond in front of them.
+Just north of the town centre is Freudenstein Castle as well as the remnants of the town wall with several wall towers and Schlüsselteich pond in front of them.
 The remains of the wall run eastwards, in sections, to the Donats Tower.
 This area is dominated by the historic moat.
 The southern boundary of the old town is characterised in places by buildings from the Gründerzeit period.
 The B 101 federal road, here called Wallstraße, flanks the west of the town centre, the B 173, as Schillerstraße and Hornstraße, bounds it to the south.